 The South African Bee Industry Organisation

-The SOUTH AFRICAN BEE INDUSTRY ASSOCIATION (SABIO) is an organised body representing the Beekeeping Industry in South Africa.
+The SOUTH AFRICAN BEE INDUSTRY ORGANISATION (SABIO) is an organised body representing the Beekeeping Industry in South Africa.
 In its current structure it has been in existence for the past 10 years representing beekeeping interests at local, regional, national and international level.
 It acts as the representative of the South African Beekeeping Industry in all dealings with Government; presides as the consultative spokesperson on all forums affecting the beekeeping industry and agriculture, and strives to set and maintain world-class standards in Apiculture.

 SABIO Mission Statement: To represent and promote the interests of all persons involved in the beekeeping industry in South Africa in order to establish, support and develop an economically viable and sustainable apicultural sector and ensure the environmental security of the honeybee.